-Purpose Amount Cemetery - restricted for cemetery care and oper ations \$ 94,359 Library - restricted for use in library operations 4,007
+Purpose A mount Cemetery - restricted for cemetery care and operations \$ 94,359 Library - restricted for use in library operations 1,721 General - restricted for use for eligible ARPA expenditures 80,567

 Note 4 - Property Taxes

 Property taxes are levied on or before October 1 of the year preceding the start of the fiscal year.
 They attach as an enforceable lien on property and become due and payable as of January 1, the first day of the fiscal year.
 Taxes are payable in two installments on or before April 30 and October 31 of the fiscal year.
 The City is permitted by several state statutes to levy varying amounts of taxes per \$1,000 of taxable valuation on taxable real property in the City.